MFScalzo/FoundationProject/README.md

 Revature Foundation Project 2022 BigData

 ### Project Description
 A Python CLI (Command Line Interface) application.
 Data should be parsed from a CSV OR JSON file and persisted to MongoDB.
-The functionality of the application beyond that is up to you, but here are a few suggestions:
-- journal app
-- banking app
-- business management system
-- simple text-based game
-- productivity tool
-- ecommerce app (customers,products, categories, orders)
-- ...?

 ## Application Requirements
 - Your application must perform basic CRUD (Create, Read, Update, Delete) functionality with data stored in a database